fastrepl/canary/js/apps/docs/contents/index.md

 `<SOME_EXAMPLES_HERE>`

+`Canary` use keyword based search by default to provide fast search results, but falls back to AI-powered search if it can not find any results or user is asking rather than searching.

 ## Tiny components that works anywhere

 Canary use [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so browsers know how to render it.
-No need to bundle entire React or something.
-It just works anywhere.

 <sub><a href="https://github.com/fastrepl/canary/tree/main/js/apps/docs/data">source</a></sub>